Other Areas of Concern

 TAKING LEGAL ACTION FOR FAILING TO ADVISE ABOUT FORM 8886 PENALTIES

 Quite often, taxpayers feel that they have been unfairly penalized because of the failure on the part of advisors to have alerted them to the filing of IRS Forms 8886.
 The issues there often will further include when the IRS has audited, and assessed this penalty, as compared to the overall tax shelter aspects of the plan being addressed.
 A careful review of the entire facts and circumstances is necessary as statute of limitations issues may also need to be considered.
 See, e.g., Choi v.
 Sagemark Consulting, 18 Cal.
 App.
 5th 308 (6th DCA, 11/16/2017).

-At the Tufts Law Firm, we are continuing in our efforts to monitor all of the above mentioned areas, as well as many others, in keeping with our efforts to assist our client taxpayers in their efforts to comply with Federal disclosure law requirements.
+We are continuing in our efforts to monitor all of the above mentioned areas, as well as many others, in keeping with our efforts to assist our client taxpayers in their efforts to comply with Federal disclosure law requirements.

 If you have any questions with regard to any of the above transactions or any other transactions of concern, please contact us.

 - Other Areas of Concern